goodguyry/AriaComponents/src/Disclosure/README.md

 ==========

-Class to set up a controller-target relationship for independently revealing and hiding content.
+Class to set up a controller-target relationship for independently revealing and hiding inline content.

 ## Config `object`

 **config.controller** `HTMLElement`
-The element used to trigger the dialog popup.
+The element used to trigger the Disclosure.

 **config.target** `HTMLElement`
-The dialog element.
+The Disclosure element.

 **config.loadOpen** `boolean`
-Load the Disclosure open by default.
+Load the Disclosure open.
 _Default:_ `false`

 **config.allowOutsideClick** `boolean`